Skip to content

 8. Decision engine proposes an action for that asset

-11. SQLite decision/action/order/ledger storage
+11. SQLite decision/action/order/fill/position/ledger storage

 Local worker commands: